Hermanye996/test_repo/README.md

 # Terminal 3
 ros2 run teleop_twist_keyboard teleop_twist_keyboard
-# Then control robot dog with your keyboard
+# Then control the pupper with your keyboard
 ```